PrefLib/gaiw2025/index.md

 Over the past two decades, the focus of agent incentives in centralised and decentralised AI systems has increased dramatically.
 These issues come up when designing preference aggregation mechanisms and markets; computing equilibria and bidding strategies; facilitating cooperation among agents; and fairly dividing resources.

+This year, we will be wrapping up our workshop with a joint session with the [Joint Event For Faculty Retirement](https://sites.google.com/view/jeffrworkshopaamas25/home) celebrating Jeff Rosenschein's career.
+This will be held in the same room as GAIW.

 ## Important Dates
 * Submission Deadline: February 18, 2025 (AoE)([Link](https://openreview.net/group?id=ifaamas.org/AAMAS/2025/Workshop/GAIW#tab-your-consoles))
 * Acceptance Notification: March 10, 2025